04ea5aa4/120e5c5c/README.md

 3. Navigate to the project directory like `cd LinkPage`
 4. Run `dotnet run` to restore dependencies, build, and run the solution!

+## What I didn't get up to
+I didn't get up to implementing the music links because I'd already spent way too much time on this problem.
+I'd probably split the repository layer out to be specific to each type of link.
+This would reduce side effects between features.
+I think this is what the instructions were hinting at with using a functional programming style.
+Code reuse is not always your friend.

 ## Decisions I made
 * My solution is built with C# on .NET 6 and ASP Core because that's what I am most familiar with.
 It meant I wasn't able to do the kind of functional programming you might do with Typescript or Javascript.
 In fact, I used inheritance a bit.
 * I decided to have a links endpoint that returns an array with many different link type object types in it.
 Only having a URL per object type would have been simplier and more RESTful, however, this trade-off for complexity allows the UI to get all of the data that it needs in one API call.
 In reality, these architectural trade-offs would have been discussed and documented between affected groups.